46 Ideas for Homemade Sachet Bags and Scented Fillings

 8. Essential Oil Spray

-Small Keys shares a recipe for an essential oil sachet spray.
+The Miracle of Essential Oils shares a recipe for an essential oil sachet.
 You can use it to scent dried herbs, flowers, and peels.

 9. Love-ly Sachet